Are you shopping for cookware but can’t decide between All-Clad and HexClad?

 Difference 2: Design

-HexClad features riveted, polished stainless steel handles.
-The handles are big, round, and hollow in the middle to disperse heat and stay cool.
+Another significant difference between the design of HexClad and All-Clad is the handles.
+HexClad features riveted, polished stainless steel handles that are round and hollow in the middle to disperse heat and stay cool.

 All-Clad handles are also stainless steel and riveted, but the design is different.
-All-Clad handles have a higher, sharper angle than HexClad, and they’re less substantial.
+Instead of round, most All-Clad handles are cup-shaped with a groove on top.

 Difference 3: Product Offerings